Cranford (novel): Synopsis

-The episodes described as taking place in Cranford were originally published under eight separate titles.
+The episodes described as taking place in Cranford were originally published under eight titles.
 The first, titled Our Society in Cranford and comprising the first two chapters of the eventual novel, introduces a female society of "Amazons", mostly widows or elderly unmarried women, living in genteel poverty and concealing the fact under what they call "elegant economy".
 These visit each other's houses according to a restrictive code of rules overseen by those among them most highly connected socially by birth or marriage.
 The arrival of Captain Brown, retired from the military and now a railway employee, disrupts their small world by his unguarded references to taboo subjects.
 Just as he gains their respect by his kindness and openness, he is killed rescuing a child from being run over by a train.
-His sickly elder daughter dies soon after and Jesse Brown is then freed to marry an old military admirer.
+His sickly elder daughter dies soon after and Jessie Brown is then freed to marry an old military admirer.

 A Love Affair at Cranford (the eventual chapters 3–4) begins after the elder Miss Jenkyns' death, when her sister Matty is flustered by having to host a visit from her cousin, Major Jenkyns.
-Martha is hired as a new servant, whom Mary Smith trains, and the two later encounter Mr Holbrook in the town.
+Martha is hired as a new servant, whom Mary Smith trains and the two later encounter Mr Holbrook in the town.
 Miss Matty recounts how she was prevented from marrying him when young for reasons of social status but gladly accepts an invitation to dinner in his house.
 Shortly afterwards he takes a trip to Paris and dies on his return and Matty goes into mourning.